kimtienly/HapticDevice_ROS/README.md

-# Windows ROS package for Touch haptic device
+# ROS package for Touch haptic device

-This is a ROS Package for Touch haptic device in Windows.
+This is a ROS Package for Geomagic Touch haptic device in Windows.

 ## Requirements